Information You Can Find in Our Guide:

 - Insurance costs for new models may be higher.

 - When you buy a new car, it can depreciate by about 10 percent within the first month of ownership.

 New Car vs. Used Car Pros and Cons

 Deciding between a new car or used car is not always easy, as there are several pros and cons to each option.
 When you buy used cars, for instance, you can save thousands of dollars on the purchase of a motor vehicle, but you will also miss out on the advantages of buying a new truck, SUV, car or minivan.
-Moreover, purchasing a new vehicle will cost you more up front, but your automobile will usually be more reliable than a used car would be.
+Moreover, purchasing a new vehicle will cost you more up front, but your automobile may be more reliable than a used car would be.

 When choosing whether to buy a new car or used car, take the following points into consideration:

-- Used car insurance rates are cheaper, as it costs less to insure a previously owned vehicle.
+- Used car insurance rates are typically cheaper, as it costs less to insure a previously owned vehicle.

 - The cost of taxes and registration for a used vehicle is cheaper.